 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Why You Never Celebrate in a Weird Bar.
 Please enjoy.

-I was about to rinse myself off when I noticed something on my chest.
-It was something that was never there previously, a tattoo of a strange, black and white octopus-like thing surrounded by a star surrounded by a circle.
+I smiled widely after I remembered all of this.
+I ripped off my clothes and leaped into the shower.
+I was humming a Dropkick Murphy’s song as I got the soap and began lathering.
+I was about to rinse myself off when I noticed something on my chest, something that wasn’t there the day before.
+It was a strange tattoo of a black and white octopus-like thing surrounded by a star surrounded by a circle.

-If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this link.
+If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: